www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                             * [x] Also provide link to the solution's history and not just to the solution's allocations.
                         * [x] Provide correct domain in links.
                         * [x] Avoid duplicate slashes in links.
-                        * [ ] Provide links to root for all constraint tables.
+                        * [x] Provide links to root for all constraint tables.
-                        * [ ] Provide links to root of all solution tables.
+                        * [o] Provide links to root of all solution tables. -> Listing more or less the links of all optimized tables should be enough for now.
+                    * [ ] Check why the solution is sometimes empty.
+                        * [ ] Optimizers should note in the history, if present, why a certain step was done and what the source is.
+                            * [ ] Add optional metadata provider argument to `Assignments#assign`, that notes it in the history, if it is present.
             * [ ] The constraints have to be weighted, as the isSecondaryChoice rule is not as important as the fitting sport type rule.
             * [ ] Constraint repair sometimes just tries allocations, but does not decide to commit to one.
 This can be triggered with a small problem, that has only 1 demand.
         * [ ] Fix bug in DemandSelector.